slotThe/xmonad/tutorial.md

 ```

 Now we just need to tell xmonad that we want to use this modified
 `layoutHook` instead of the default.
-Again, try to figure this out for
+Again, try to reason this out for
 yourself by just looking at the documentation.
 Ready?
 Here we go:

 ``` haskell